11 Best Cheap Drift Cars In 2025

 lexus is300

-The Lexus IS was sold on the U.S. market, whilst the same car was sold in Japan as the Toyota Altezza.
+The Lexus IS was sold in the U.S. market, while the same car was sold in Japan as the Toyota Altezza.

-Although Lexus is typically known for its luxury conveniences rather than their drifting abilities, this is a fantastic chassis that can be had for a bargain.
-The luxury comfort is likely to be a thing of the past once you’ve slammed it on coilovers and fitted a bucket seat!
+Although Lexus is typically known for its luxury conveniences rather than drifting abilities, this is a fantastic chassis that can be had for a bargain.
+However, the luxury comfort will likely be a thing of the past once you’ve slammed it on coilovers and fitted a bucket seat!

-If you’re on the lookout for an IS, then we highly recommend looking at the IS300, which provides capable power in stock form from the naturally aspirated equivalent of the infamous 2JZ engine.
+If you’re looking for an IS, we highly recommend the IS300.
+It provides capable power in stock form from the naturally aspirated 2JZ-GE engine (the N/A sibling of the infamous 2JZ-GTE), producing around 215-230 horsepower.

-If you’re thinking of upgrading the power further down the line, then we’ve put the best turbo kits on the market head-to-head to help you build the perfect NA-T 2JZ.
+If you’re considering upgrading the power further down the line, we’ve compared the best IS300 turbo kits to help you build the perfect NA-T 2JZ.

-We’d personally avoid the tempting automatic options on the market unless you can conveniently source the conversion parts for a manual swap, as you may well end up regretting it further down the line.
+We’d avoid the (temptingly) cheaper automatic options on the market unless you can conveniently source the conversion parts for a manual swap.
+Otherwise, you may well regret it later.

 bmw e46 wide arch drift car

-The BMW 3-series, particularly the E36, has become the love/hate car of the drifting scene over the years.
+Over the years, the BMW 3-series, particularly the E36, has become the love/hate car of the drifting scene.

-There’s no question that this is one of the best value for money choices, and OEM and aftermarket parts are easily sourced, but we’ve personally grown a little tired of seeing bashed-to-hell missile E36’s over the years which has made them a bit of an eyesore.
+However, we’ve personally grown a little tired of seeing bashed-to-hell missile E36s over the years, which has made them a bit of an eyesore.

-Over time, the E46 has become more reasonable than ever, which will certainly make it a tempting proposition to some.
-Thankfully it didn’t lose its impressive ability at hanging sideways during the generation switch.
+Over time, the E46 has become more reasonable than ever, making it a more tempting proposition.
+While slightly heavier than the E36, it didn’t lose its impressive ability to hang sideways during the generation switch.

-Although the most desirable option in each generation is undoubtedly the M3, these are constantly increasing in value, and we doubt you’re likely to pick up a bargain these days.
+Although the most desirable option in each generation is undoubtedly the M3, its value constantly increases, and we doubt you’ll find a bargain these days.

-Make sure you opt for the straight-six engine variants.
+Ensure you opt for the straight-six engine variants (M50, M52, M54).
 Weld the diff, grab a bucket seat and hydro, and you’ll be good to go.

-With five seats, and the ability to be a comfortable and reliable daily driver, BMW’s 3-series will certainly tick the box for most people.
-It’s usually somewhat lacking the originality factor for us, though!
+With five seats and the ability to be a comfortable and reliable daily driver, BMW’s 3-series will certainly tick most people’s boxes.
+The only thing lacking is the originality factor!

-Make sure you check out our E36 tuning guides if you decide to make this your weapon of choice!
+Be sure to check out our E36 tuning guides if you decide to make this your weapon of choice.

 If you’re looking for something a little more original, make sure you also consider the slightly chubbier 5-series!
 After shedding a few lbs, it could potentially be a serious bargain contender.